-This Philadelphia brick landmark is the site where the Declaration of Independence and the United States Constitution were fiercely debated and then signed by the Founding Fathers.
+This brick landmark in Independence National Historical Park is the site where the Declaration of Independence and the United States Constitution were fiercely debated and subsequently signed by the Founding Fathers.
 On July 8, 1776, it became the backdrop for the first public reading of the Declaration of Independence, an act now recreated for visitors by National Park Service rangers.
-Admission is by tour only.

-This park was created a century ago with aims of preserving and honoring the archaeological heritage of the Ancestral Pueblo people, who made homes along the sandstone cliffs overlooking southwest Colorado’s Montezuma Valley.
+Less than 40 miles east of Durango, this park was established a century ago with aims of preserving and honoring the archaeological heritage of the Ancestral Pueblo people, who made homes along the sandstone cliffs overlooking southwest Colorado’s Montezuma Valley.
 The park boasts nearly 5,000 archaeological sites along more than 40 miles of road.

-From about 1700 to 1100 BCE, this series of ridges and mounds of earth served as the homes and ceremonial grounds for a society of hunter-gatherers living along the Mississippi River flood plains of northeastern Louisiana.
-Less than 1% of the 400 acres making up this UNESCO cultural site have been altered in the last 3,000 years.
+From about 1700 to 1100 BCE, this series of ridges and mounds of earth served as homes and ceremonial grounds for a society of hunter-gatherers living along the Mississippi River flood plains of northeastern Louisiana.
+Less than one percent of the 400 acres comprising this UNESCO cultural site has been altered in the last 3,000 years.

 This gift of camaraderie from the French to the United States served as an emblem of welcome to the nearly 14 million immigrants who entered the nation through Ellis Island between 1886 and 1924.
-Walk from the ground floor to the Statue of Liberty’s crown (equal to walking up 20 stories) for a view of the city few New Yorkers have experienced.
+Walk from the ground floor to the Statue of Liberty’s crown (the equivalent of walking up 20 stories) for an unparalleled view of New York City.